pengyun961012/DiscoGo/README.md

 ### Source
 UI/UX and icon source of the front end app.

-### MVP
+### MVP (Final Version for Release)
 Built in Android Studio.
 Includes all MVP code check features.
 Updates in UI/UX design, user interact logic and game.
+We keep update this version to the final product release.
+Include a second level song, friend, leaderboard, login, share songs functions.

 ### Backend
 Backend server developed in python.
 Should be deployed on digitalocean server.
 Works together with django database.